When Silence Becomes The Song

 Director’s Statement

-“Trekking through the dense labyrinth of branches and logs, my wearied shoulders bore everything necessary to live for a week off the grid.
-Guided by Graham, an impassioned photographer on a quest to identify unknown species, we hiked for hours, all to prevent an impending extinction crisis.
-The ʻAkikiki, a once common honeycreeper of Kauaʻi, was now reduced to a few wild individuals clinging to existence in the most remote parts of the mountains.
+“Trekking through the dense labyrinth of branches and logs, I carried everything necessary for me to live off the grid for a week.
+Guided by Graham, an accomplished photographer on a quest to identify unknown species and help KFBRP in their work, we hiked for hours, all to prevent an impending extinction crisis.
+The ʻAkikiki, a once common honeycreeper of Kauaʻi, was now reduced to a few wild individuals clinging to existence in the most remote parts of the Hawaiian forest mountains.

 As we rested beneath a towering ‘Ōhiʻa tree, Graham’s cheery tone shifted, reflecting on the lower elevation where we stood, once thriving with native birds.
 “As invasive species go higher up the mountains,” he explained, “native birds are disappearing.
 Listen…”